-The Office of Community Complaints would like to extend its appreciation to the Board for providing a service to give the public an opportunity to voice complaints concerning alleged police misconduct and for each individual member's attentiveness, passion and commitment to the complaint process.
-Further, the OCC would like to acknowledge the Chief of Police and his staff, especially the Department's Internal Affairs Unit, for their diligence, attentiveness and dedication.
+The Office of Community Complaints would like to extend its appreciation to the Board of Police Commissioners for providing a service to give the public an opportunity to voice complaints concerning alleged police misconduct and for each individual member's attentiveness, passion and commitment to the complaint process.
+Further, the OCC would like to acknowledge the Chief of Police and his staff, especially the Department's Internal Affairs Unit, for their diligence, professionalism and dedication.